 How about another?

 That’s how you ask someone when they’d like to meet (been using it a lot for setting up in-person language exchanges aka intercambios).
 Not with “conocer” or maybe “reunir“, like I thought before.
 “Quedar” literally means “to stay” or “to remain”, but it’s just how they convey that particular concept.
 Why?
 I have absolutely no idea.
 It may be possible to track down the origins of this but I doubt it.
 It’s just the way they say it.

 Oh, and an informal meeting is “una quedada” – that’s not even listed in the dictionary when you look up “meeting” but it’s what you’ll use in Spanish the majority of the time you need to say the equivalent to “meeting” in English.
 I’ve been told it’s exclusive to Spain.

 “No se me dan bien los caballos.”

 That’s how you say “I’m not good with horses”.
-Let that sink in a moment. “dan” means “they give” (referring to the horses), so what you’re literally saying is “The horses don’t give me well”.
+Let that sink in a moment. “dan” means “they give” (referring to the horses), so what you’re literally saying is “The horses don’t give me well” (or, if you want it word-for-word, “Not themselves me give well the horses”).
 That’s the way you would say that you’re not good with a particular type of people or animal or that you don’t get along well with them.
 An English speaker would naturally be inclined to say something like “No estoy bien/bueno con los caballos.”…and that would be completely wrong and either not make any sense at all to a native Spanish speaker or it would convey a meaning that you didn’t want to convey.

 Is obvious.
 It’s simply to teach these things in whatever book or course you’re creating if you’re the teacher.
 If you’re the student it’s to make sure you know them before you get in-country.